-Growing up, my mother had an Incliner (a vintage slantboard/low angle inversion table) in our living room that she used every day to manage her varicose veins.
+Growing up, our mother had an Incliner (a vintage slantboard/low angle inversion table) in our living room that she used every day to manage her varicose veins.
 I never thought much of it until I returned to the workplace after taking a career break to parent.

 It was a startling experience being so sedentary at the computer all day and an eye opening realization that this was the new normal.
 Seeing a sea of heads in half-wall cubicles jutted towards their computer screens with furrowed brows, I remember thinking - How can I do this without it taking a huge toll on my body and how can WE as a society) do this without taking a huge toll on our bodies?

 A few years into this sedentary work life, despite routine exercise, my legs ached, the veins in my legs and feet became more pronounced, my lower back hurt, and I felt fatigued.
 My mom loaned me her Incliner and within a few weeks, I felt like myself again.
 They'd gone out of production some 30 years ago, so I couldn’t find one to buy.
 I joked about making them, and a few years later, I couldn’t get the idea out of my head and knew I had to do it...as if a baton was being passed to me.